 Gummy stem blight causes ovate stem and vine cankers, usually starting near the nodes, with a characteristic brown gummy exudate (Figure 1).
-Within advanced lesions on dead tissue, small black fungal fruiting bodies, known as pycnidia, can be seen with a 10x hand lense (Figure 2).
+Within advanced lesions on dead tissue, small black fungal fruiting bodies, known as pycnidia, can be seen with a 10x hand lens (Figure 2).
+Pycnidia contain pathogen conidia (Figure 3).
 Leaves can exhibit dark brown circular spots starting at margins and rapidly spreading to entire leaf.
-These foliar lesions can vary in color from light brown to nearly black (Figure 3).
-Black rot infected fruits show small water-soaked spots that advance into large brown spots, sometimes also exhibiting the brown gummy secretion as found in stems (Figure 4).
+These foliar lesions can vary in color from light brown to nearly black (Figure 4).
+Black rot infected fruits show small water-soaked spots that advance into large brown spots, sometimes also exhibiting the brown gummy secretion as found in stems (Figure 5).

 Gummy stem blight and black rot can look like other plant diseases that affect cucurbits; however, this pathogen can be distinguished by stem and vine lesions near nodes, black fruiting bodies on dead tissue along with the characteristic brown gummy exudate from wounds near lesions.
 The following are images to help distinguish gummy stem blight from those diseases that can have similar symptoms during some life stages:

 - High humidity and moisture (4-10 hours of persistent moisture) with frequent rains, overhead irrigation and/or poor drainage

 - This disease can occur early in seedlings and greenhouse transplants, as well as anytime throughout the season.
 Maximum damage in North Carolina is usually seen in late June and July.